The Physical Death and Resurrection of Jesus-Verses

 1500 years before Jesus would die for our sins.

-God put plagues on Egypt until their Pharaoh freed Israel (Ex
+put plagues on Egypt until

-11:1).
+(Ex 11:1).
 The last plague was the death of all the first born males in Egypt

 (Ex 12:12).
 To protect the Israelite’s first born from this plague, the Lord